-The Government has just introduced the Smart Export Guarantee, or SEG: a new scheme for homes and businesses generating their own small-scale renewable electricity.
+The Government’s Smart Export Guarantee (SEG) is a new scheme for homes and businesses generating their own small-scale renewable electricity.

 We’ve put together a quick guide to help businesses learn more about the scheme.